Melatonin is a naturally occurring hormone found in all mammals. Melatonin helps signal the brain that it is time for sleep.

 To wrap up

 Melatonin has a relaxing effect on the body and is also therefore useful for helping to reduce anxiety which may lead to insomnia.
-Taking melatonin sleep aid before bed can help induce sleep and improve sleep quality without the negative side-effects associated with prescription sleep medication.
+If you are going to buy melatonin and start taking the melatonin before bed can help induce sleep and improve sleep quality without the negative side-effects associated with prescription sleep medication.
 Melatonin will not leave you feeling drowsy or dopey in the morning